SergeyMilyaev/3DConvolutionCUDA/README.md

 ```

 > **Notes:**
 > * The kernel must fit in CUDA constant memory.
-Extremely large radii will be rejected with a descriptive error.
+Extremely large kernels will be rejected with a descriptive error.
 > * The CUDA block dimensions must satisfy hardware limits (≤1024 threads per block and Z ≤ 64).

 To remove build artifacts: